These factsheets have been developed by the Foundation’s medical education team.

 This fact sheet includes information on how a mammogram is taken, the benefits of having a regular mammogram and has details on how you can get a free mammogram.

 This handy fact sheet details the importance of maintaining a healthy weight, the benefits of physical activity and the role alcohol plays in the risk of developing breast cancer.

 This fact sheet contains a myriad of facts about breast cancer in New Zealand.
 Breast cancer is the most common cancer among New Zealand women, one in nine women will be diagnosed with breast cancer in their lifetime and also includes details about breast awareness.

-This fact sheet covers the main risk factors for breast cancer including gender and age.
-It also looks at risk reduction factors like increasing physical activity, eating healthy food and reducing your alcohol intake.
+This fact sheet covers the risk factors for breast cancer including gender and age.